Cluster License Keys

 - View the UI: cluster, node and database settings, metrics at any resolutions (sec to min to hour etc)

 - Change cluster settings including license key, security for admins and cluster alerts.

-- Auto failover when a node fails and explicitly migrate shard between nodes
+- over when a node fails and explicitly migrate shard between nodes

 - Upgrade node to a new version